rcw3bb/query-ai/README.md

 ```

 ### Asking a question based on the context in the database

-If the payload doesn't have context, the context will be retrieved from the database.
+Queries the stored context to find answers to the provided question.

 #### Endpoint